rajfal/rajfal.github.io/_posts/2018-02-06-Data-analysis-of-graph-data-part-1.md

 #### Background

-The other day I came across the post about [Getting Started with Data Analysis using Neo4j](https://neo4j.com/blog/getting-started-data-analysis-neo4j/)
+The other day I came across the post entitled, Getting Started with Data Analysis using Neo4j[[^1]]

-It inspired me to look at the Soil Survey data and come up with different ways of analyzing the graph.
+It inspired me to look at the Soil Survey data and come up with different ways of analyzing the graph's contents.
 I am going to dive straight into Cypher and explain what different statements aim to do as we go along.

 #### 1. Obtain summary information